Aircloak/aircloak/README.md

 ### A public release

-To deploy a particular public release on public facing Aircloaks, you can use the `./publish_public_systems.sh` command.
+We have a set of Aircloak installations that don't have their own individual releases, but run our official production release.
+These systems are demo systems and customer facing Aircloak hosted systems.

-It will update both the `air` and `cloak` containers to the version specified in the [VERSION](./VERSION) file.
+To upgrade these Aircloaks to the latest released production version (the version specified in the [VERSION](./VERSION) file), run the `./publish_public_systems.sh` command.
+It will update both the `air` and `cloak` container.

-Just like the `./publish.sh` command, it reads deployment information from the [deploy_targets](./deploy_targets) folder.
-The difference being that which [deploy_targets](./deploy_targets) should be used is hardcoded in the deployment script itself.
+Just like the `./publish.sh` command, the `./publish_public_systems.sh` command uses the deployment information from the [deploy_targets](./deploy_targets) folder.
+All [deploy_targets](./deploy_targets) containing `PUBLIC_SYSTEM=true` will be deployed.
+No specific deploy target should be specified when running the command.

-To mark a deploy target as being a public system, add `PUBLIC_SYSTEM=true` to the configuration.
+This process of updating the system is separate from the process of creating the production release itself.
+A [production release](https://github.com/Aircloak/aircloak/wiki/Releases) should be made prior to the script being run.

 ## Producing production containers